-I am a forth year Ph.D. student at the Institute for Software Research at Carnegie Mellon University.
+I am a fourth year Ph.D. student at the Institute for Software Research at Carnegie Mellon University.
 I am fortunate to be advised by Dr. Travis Breaux.

 During my PhD so far, I have developed a hybridized task re-composition framework, that semi-automatically extracts privacy goals that describe a website's data practices.
 I have also worked on developing a theory of vagueness and privacy risk perception, with our collaborators, Prof. Joel Reidenberg and Dr. Thomas Nortan.

-I have also developed an empirically validated framework for understanding and measuring perceived privacy risk.
+I have developed an empirically validated framework for understanding and measuring perceived privacy risk.

 |28 February 2018||I presented our privacy risk work at PrivacyCon 2018.|